FulminataXII/In-File-Search/README.md

 In File Search is a Windows application that allows users to search a given string in all the text-based files in a given directory and view the results per match and per file.

 This is made using Flutter and my own search algorithm (mostly KMP with some custom tweaks to allow more versatility like ignoring punctuations [see [How To Use](#how-to-use)]) written in C++ and built into a dll.
-Flutter-dll integration is thanks to ffi package (https://pub.dev/packages/ffi).
+Flutter-dll integration is made possible thanks to ffi package (https://pub.dev/packages/ffi).

 ## How To Use